webpro-nl/knip/packages/docs/src/content/docs/guides/writing-a-plugin.md

 :::tip[Should I implement resolveConfig?]

-You should implement `resolveConfig` if:
+You should implement `resolveConfig` if any of these are true:

-- The tool supports a `config` file in JSON or YAML format, and/or
+- The tool supports a `config` file in JSON or YAML format
-- The `config` file reference dependencies as strings
+- The `config` file references dependencies as strings

 :::